felgueres/clustered-ab-test/README.md

 Consideration:
 Note the sample size is reduced as the number of cluster increases.
-For clusters 3 and 5, although the hypothesis test proves significant, ideally we would want to increase the sample size to reduce the probability of a Type II error (increasing the statistical power).
+For clusters 3 and 5, although the hypothesis test proves significant, ideally we would want to increase the sample size to reduce the probability of a Type II error (increasing statistical power).

 6) _Final thoughts_